pgbouncer/pgbouncer/doc/config.md

 :   FIXME: if server rejects plain, try TLS?

 prefer
-:   TLS connection is always requested first from PostgreSQL,
+:   TLS connection is always requested first from PostgreSQL.
-    when refused connection will be established over plain TCP.
+    If refused, the connection will be established over plain TCP.
     Server certificate is not validated.

 require